Can changing one word make a difference in how motivated we are to take action?

 Using A Different Word

-Lately I’ve been using the word “consolidating” to help motivate myself into action.
-As I look around my home I ask myself, how can I consolidate all these papers on my desk.
-Or what can I do to consolidate all the photos, both printed and digital so I can find the ones I’m looking for.
+Lately I’ve been using the word “consolidating” to help motivate me to take action.
+As I look around my home I ask myself, how can I consolidate all these papers on my desk?
+Or what can I do to consolidate all the photos, both printed and digital so I can find the ones I’m looking for?

 The definition of consolidating is telling me to take the action of “bringing it all together”.
 It’s makes my mind think about how I can bring all these piles of papers together into a unified whole.
-In other words, how can I declutter and organize these papers to make it easier to file and then find any I may need in the future.
+In other words, how can I declutter and organize them to make it easier to file and then find any I may need in the future?

 Basically making it less complicated and easier to keep the paper clutter under control.
 Wow!
 That is the definition of simplifying.
 So really when you look at it that way consolidating leads to simplifying.

 It doesn’t matter which word you use to help motivate you to take action.
 The important thing is to find one that does.
-Sometimes if you keep using the same word over and over again it may become repetitious and impersonal.
-Finding a new word may just be what your brain needs to get it out of the same old way of thinking.
+If you keep using the same word over and over again it may become repetitious and impersonal.
+A new word may be just what your brain needs to get it out of the same old way of thinking.

 To a lighter load along the way.

 P.S.
 If you’re on Facebook and paper clutter is a hot spot for you, I’ve started a group on this area.
 A Facebook group is a much better way to get a discussion going, share tips, and ask questions.
 You can join the group here; Cut Paper Clutter With Scissors.